Last Updated on January 23, 2026

 e.
 Multi-Channel Scaling

-Don’t depend on just one ad platform.
+Don’t rely on a single ad platform.
 If Meta starts throttling, having Google, TikTok, or even programmatic channels can protect performance.

 f.
 Network & Community